mirseo/JSilicon/docs/v0.2/JSilicon-0.2.md

 Version 0.2 expands on the original manual ALU functionality by adding a CPU mode that automatically executes pre-programmed instructions.
 To enable this, key CPU components such as a Program Counter (PC), an instruction decoder, and a register file have been integrated.

-This design marks the beginning of the **JSilicon series**, an initiative inspired by the simplicity of JavaScript and the philosophy of accessible silicon design.
+Inspired by JavaScript's simplicity and the philosophy of accessible silicon design, the JSilicon series aims to develop an ASIC that can natively power a JS runtime.

 ## Overview
 -- **PC (Program Counter & ROM)** - Stores a 16x8-bit instruction set in its internal ROM and sequentially fetches them in CPU mode.

 -- **Decoder** - Parses instructions from PC and generates control signals for other components.